mickfuzz/phd4/_posts/2022-1-28-Game_Making_and_Coding_Fluency.md

 I created an online map of the different learning dimensions that learners were most likely to pick up through game making.

+### Motivational Methods
-### Physical Computing and Game Making

-The use of physical computing to create concrete and tangible activities has been show to increase engagement of diverse groups of learners.
+**Physical Computing and Game Making:** The use of physical computing to create concrete and tangible activities has been show to increase engagement of diverse groups of learners.
 Making the digital physical has been a guiding principle for inclusive learning designs for some time.
 To support my game making projects, I made some very simple arcade cabinets out of wood with simple arcade buttons.
 Connecting arcade buttons to the computer via a Makey Makey or similar break out USB joystick adaptor is a relatively simple electronics project which can be completed quickly.
 The process of building their own arcade cabinets was a very engaging activity and a fantastic target to work towards as they made their games.
 Some families did this at home in very low tech ways with cardboard materials.
 While it can be time consuming I highly recommend, this method of involving some kind of physical making or tangible product if at all possible.
 The results in terms of learner engagement can be transformational.

 <!-- For more information on the value of physical computing to increase inclusion you can read this article (RUSK?) -->

+**Drama / Fictional Frameworks:** One methods I use to increase learner and parent engagement is the concept of using a fictional scenario or simulation to increase the perceived authenticity of a project.
+A fictional community which while less authentic than a professional community, can still provide some of the benefits.
+I have worked with practitioners of Drama Education department at Manchester Met to work on a several process dramas with families, students and staff.
+But you don't have to be a trained drama practitioner draw on key techniques to increase learner engagement.
+I asked trainee teachers to devise a scenario to support a series of sessions.
+In brief, we used a fiction of making games for a alien race coming to destroy the earth.
+This helped us;

+- explore issues of gaming cultures, and hostility to them from a naive alien view point
+- asking learners to step into a role.
+"As game designers, we will do Y"
+- create a sense of 'jeopardy' increasing their commitment to the process
+- encourage reflection in learners - as they shared their games with the alien audience, they talked through their design decisions and challenges.

 ## Conclusion